naturalis/geneious-plugin/README.md

 The AB1/Fasta Import operation and the Split Name operations share a substantial code base in the [nl.naturalis.geneious.name](https://github.com/naturalis/sd_java__geneious_plugin/tree/v2_master/importers/src/main/java/nl/naturalis/geneious/name) package.
 The Sample Sheet, CRS and BOLD operations are all creating annotations from the rows in a CSV file and/or spreadsheet.
 They also share a substantial code base in the [nl.naturalis.geneious.csv](https://github.com/naturalis/sd_java__geneious_plugin/tree/v2_master/importers/src/main/java/nl/naturalis/geneious/csv) package.

+## Version 1 vs. Version 2 of the Plugin
+Version 2 of the plugin is a complete rewrite of the original plugin.
+It does not share any code with version 1 of the plugin.
+This repository is self-contained and has no dependencies on the other Geneious-related repositories.

 ## Developer Setup
 To develop and build the plugin the following is required